 My clients is unable to travel home from abroad or within the UK and therefore their home may be left unoccupied for over the 30- or 60-day limit on the policy.
 Will they still be fully covered?

 Under normal circumstances, the standard period for which a property can be left unoccupied with full cover is 30 or 60 days.
 You should check the client’s policy to establish which period applies.

-However, if your client is unable to return to their home as a result of the coronavirus pandemic, for example due to enforced quarantine, travel restrictions/cancellations, hospitalisation and/or self-isolation away from their home, they will remain fully covered under their policy, providing they have made every effort to return safely, in accordance with local and national Government guidelines.
+However, if your client is unable to return to their home as a result of the coronavirus pandemic, for example due to enforced quarantine, travel restrictions/cancellations, hospitalisation and/or self-isolation away from their home, they will remain fully covered under their policy.
 You don’t need to contact us to let us know, in these circumstances.
 However, if they have chosen to leave their property to stay elsewhere, the unoccupancy limit shown in their policy documents will apply.

 Most of our owner- occupied products include temporary removal cover but this will be restricted to certain causes.
 Personal Possessions cover should therefore be included on the policy to ensure all personal belongings are covered outside of their usual address.

 My client has a guest staying with them due to Coronavirus, will their personal possessions be covered whilst they are staying?

 If the guest has their own home insurance policy, this may cover their personal possessions away from home while they are temporarily staying at the insureds property.
 There may be a limit to the cover provided, so they should check their policy wording.
 If the guest cannot obtain cover via their own home insurance provider, then we will only consider cover, where “Visitors personal effects” forms part of the terms and conditions.
 Cover will be subject to the limits provided.
 If the guest has no personal cover and there is no “Visitor’s personal effects” cover in force, then cover cannot be provided.